oracle-samples/maa/wls-hydr/README.md

 ## Cleaning Up Resources after a Provision Operation
 The WLS_HYDR framework provides an utility to clean up the resources created in the provisioning phase.
-This is useful for failed operations or when the secondary system needs to be decomissioned.
+This is useful for failed operations or when the secondary system needs to be decommissioned.
 The clean up script removes the OCI resources listed in the `<WLS-HYDR_BASE>/config/sysconfig_$date.json` file (created when wls_hydr.py is executed) that were marked for possible deletion in the provisioning phase.
 The framework differentiates between the pre-existing resources, such as the dbsubnet for example, and the newly created ones.
-Only the resources that were created by the framework are marked for posible deletion.
+Only the resources that were created by the framework are marked for possible deletion.
 The cleanup script doesn't delete any pre-existing resources.
 The resources are removed in a precise order to avoid errors caused by dependencies.

 The contents of the sysconfig_$date.json file are updated by the `wls_hydr.py` and `cleanup.py` scripts according to the different operations performed on resources.
 Do not manually edit/alter the contents of this file.